 Choose the schedule which works best for you to get the PADI OPEN WATER DIVER Certification.

-PADI Open Water Semi -private Course can be completed in 2 Weekends (9am to 4pm each day)
+Complete the PADI Open Water Weekday Course in 4 Days!
+(9am to 4pm each day)

 Complete the entire Open Water Diver Course in 3 days with private instruction (9am – 4pm)..
 Students are given the training materials beforehand, and are expected to have completed all the reading and academics on their own.